Extensions

 Scope of extensions

-To use such an extension outside its declaring package, import it at the call site:
+To use an extension outside its declaring package, import it at the call site:

 See Imports for more information.